percona/everest-doc/docs/migration_guide.md

 1. Percona Everest has a separate and configurable namespace for running operators and database clusters, whereas PMM/DBaaS uses a default namespace.

-2. Percona Everestctl is a tool that helps you install and configure operators and monitoring features, whereas this function was previously handled by PMM.
+2. Percona `everestctl` is a tool that helps you install and configure operators and monitoring features, whereas this function was previously handled by PMM.

 3. Percona Everest has revamped its backup/restore feature, which means that old backups/restores cannot be used.